 - Adjustable wrench

-- Place the rubber washer or gasket on the underside of the top bracket of the saddle valve, so its opening is directly aligned with the needle on the valve.
+Place the rubber washer or gasket on the underside of the top bracket of the saddle valve so its opening is directly aligned with the needle on the valve.
 Fit the top and bottom brackets of the saddle valve around the water supply pipe and hold them in place.

-Variations for Galvanized Iron Pipe
+Variations for Galvanized Steel Pipe